JediChou/jedichou-study-frontend/Apress-BeginJSON/Apress-BeginJSON-Notes.md

 * Number values can be specified with scientific notation.
 * Control characters must be escaped via the reverse solidus (\) token.
 * Null values are represented as the literal: null.

+## Chapter 5: Creating JSON

+* Listing 5-1.
+Concatenating Primitive Values with Strings
+* Listing 5-2.
+Concatenating Non-Primitive Values with Strings
+* Listing 5-3.
+Converting an object and Its Property into an object literal